WORKING WITH COMPLEXITY AND CO-MORBIDITY - 2025/6

 Module Overview

 This module introduced trainees to some of the challenges and dilemmas in working with complex, chronic, or co-morbid presentations of Anxiety and Depression.
 Trainees will apply their critical knowledge of CBT theory to develop clinical skills in working with groups, older adults and presentations such as perfectionism, chronic depression, low self-esteem, long-term health conditions, insomnia, and post-natal depression.
 This will enable them to better serve the diversity of clients accessing Talking Therapies services.
 The module will develop further skills in the use of imagery, and support trainees to consider the broader applications of CBT interventions.
 Other co-morbid difficulties that trainees may encounter in talking therapies services are introduced (including eating disorders, addictions, psychosis, and personality disorders) so they are better equipped in assessing these and understanding what evidence-based treatments they can refer clients on to.
-The module will provide the opportunity for trainees to review their learning from previous modules in light of the clinical practice experience they have gained throughout the year.
+The module will provide the opportunity for trainees to critically review and reflect on their learning from previous modules in light of the clinical practice experience they have gained throughout the year.
 This supports the trainee’s ability in applying CBT with more complex presentations, deriving CBT-driven formulations in cases of co-morbidity.

 We acknowledge that this module has drawn on research that historically privileges White, male and Westernised epistemologies, assumptions, theories, and outcome research that may not fully reflect the diversity of students and the populations we serve, and in some cases discriminate against more diverse perspectives.
 We are actively working together to develop a less biased and more balanced knowledge base through more varied reading lists, culturally sensitive application, diverse case studies, and assessment rubrics.
 We welcome the collaboration with our students in the endeavor to provide a more robust, just, and inclusive representation of the discipline.
 Please email tim.gibson@surrey.ac.uk if you have any queries or feedback.